 On Thursday, March 12, one of America’s biggest sporting events, March Madness, was canceled.

-The National Collegiate Athletic Association (NCAA) made this unprecedented decision in response to the pandemic, which has reached over 1,800 cases in the United States.
+The National Collegiate Athletic Association (NCAA) made this unprecedented decision in response to the COVID-19 pandemic, which has reached over 1,800 cases in the United States.

 Before the NCAA officially canceled the basketball tournament, individual college conferences had decided to cancel their tournaments.
 With the March Madness games no longer being played, the potential financial fallout from the decision is likely to be in the hundreds of millions of dollars.